 5.2.
-Nomination committee YES 5.2.1.
-The key functions of the nomination committee should be the following: IES 1) to select candidates to fill vacancies in the membership of supervisory and management bodies and the administration and recommend the collegial body to approve them.
+Nomination committee 5.2.1.
+The key functions of the nomination committee should be the following: 1) to select candidates to fill vacancies in the membership of supervisory and management bodies and the administration and recommend the collegial body to approve them.
 The nomination committee should evaluate the balance of skills, knowledge and experience in the management body, prepare a description of the functions and capabilities required to assume a particular position and assess the time commitment expected; 2) assess, on a regular basis, the structure, size and composition of the supervisory and management bodies as well as the skills, knowledge and activity of its members, and provide the collegial body with recommendations on how the required changes should be sought; 3) devote the attention necessary to ensure succession planning.
+YES The Company has one Remuneration and Appointment Committee with all assigned functions provided in this section.
 5.2.2.
 When dealing with issues related to members of the collegial body who have employment relationships with the company and the heads of the administration, the manager of the company should be consulted by granting him/her the right to submit proposals to the Nomination Committee.
 YES 5.3.
 Remuneration committee The main functions of the remuneration committee should be as follows: 1) submit to the collegial body proposals on the remuneration policy applied to members of the supervisory and management bodies and the heads of the administration for approval.
 Such policy should include all forms of remuneration, including the fixed-rate remuneration, performance-based remuneration, financial incentive schemes, pension arrangements and termination payments as well as conditions which would allow the company to recover the amounts or suspend the payments by specifying the circumstances under which it would be expedient to do so; 2) submit to the collegial body proposals regarding individual remuneration for members of the collegial bodies and the heads of the administration in order to ensure that they would be consistent with the company's remuneration policy and the evaluation of the performance of the persons concerned; 3) review, on a regular basis, the remuneration policy and its implementation.
-YES 5.4.
+YES The Company has one Remuneration and Appointment Committee with all assigned functions provided in this section.
+5.4.
 Audit committee 5.4.1.
 The key functions of the audit committee are defined in the legal acts regulating the activities of the audit committee 6 .
 YES 5.4.2.
 All members of the committee should be provided with detailed information on specific issues of the company's accounting system, finances and operations.
 The heads of the company's administration should inform the audit committee about the methods of accounting for significant and unusual transactions where the accounting may be subject to different approaches.
+YES 5.4.3.
+The audit committee should decide whether the participation of the chair of the management board, the manager of the company, the chief finance officer (or senior employees responsible for finance and accounting), the internal and external auditors in its meetings is required (and, if required, when).
+The committee should be entitled, when needed, to meet the relevant persons without members of the management bodies present.
 YES